Non-intrusive wildlife observation and fun kayaking for all

 Wake up to the aroma of coffee and the great outdoors.
 After a hearty breakfast it’s into the kayaks to explore deeper into this north island wilderness.
 The high tidal flow areas to the east and west of Hanson island help concentrate the food that is favored by the Humpback Whales.
 We will spend time traversing and in these locations so we can maximize our exposure to these giant animals.
 If we are fortunate we may see some of their unique feeding behaviour or even them launching themselves skyward while breaching.

-Should we be fortunate enough to find ourselves in the vicinity of a pod of Orca or Dolphins, your guide will deploy the research grade hydrophone they carry so we may hear their communications.
+Should we be fortunate enough to find ourselves in the vicinity of a pod of dolphins, your guide will deploy the research grade hydrophone they carry so we may hear their communications.
 We use an external amplifier and speaker so all may hear.
 If you have a video mode on your camera, this can allow you to capture the sounds as well as the sight of these intelligent animals.
 Enjoy a second evening at one of our remote beach camps and dinner from our beach-side BBQ.
 Reminisce about all the day’s activities and fun.
 Thumb through our library to identify any creatures you may have seen on your excursion and learn more about them.
 Watch the sunset and if you are lucky a moonrise while your cozy tent awaits.
 The lack of light pollution this far away from civilization allows for spectacular star-gazing on dark, moonless nights.

 Three Day Sea Kayaking Wildlife Safari – Day 3

 You will wake up once again to a camp breakfast cooking and the smell of coffee.
 After the kayaks are packed you paddle, once more among the marine mammals of the Pacific Northwest while we slowly start the homeward journey.
 The route home will vary depending on our afternoon weather forecast but our focus will remain on wildlife viewing.
-Your guide will always have the hydrophone at the ready so no opportunity to listen in on whale talk will be missed

 Lunch will be had on a remote beach before the last leg towards Telegraph Cove.
 On arrival and after the group photo has been taken, you can just grab your belongings and enjoy the rest of your vacation.
 We do the entire cleanup!
 Many guests stay a while, reliving the adventure with new friends and exchanging contact information so pictures can be shared.
 Be sure to take time to visit the Whale Interpretative Center before leaving this pristine wilderness haven.